How to split two-dimensional Jacobians: a geometric construction: Introduction

 \section{Introduction}

 Let $Y$ be an algebraic curve of genus $g \geq 2$ defined over an algebraically closed field $k$ of characteristic 0.
 The Jacobian variety $\Jac Y$ is an abelian variety of dimension $g$.
 We say that $\Jac Y$ is a \emph{split Jacobian} if it is isogenous to a product of elliptic curves.
 Generically, the Jacobian of an algebraic curve does not split as the product of elliptic curves but is rather a simple abelian variety.
-And, even when it decomposes up to isogeny as the product of simple abelian varieties of lower dimension, these are not necessarily one-dimensional.
+Moreover, even when it decomposes up to isogeny as the product of simple abelian varieties of lower dimension, these are not necessarily one-dimensional.
 Conversely, a product of $g$ elliptic curves is not necessarily isogenous to the Jacobian of a connected curve of genus $g$ \cite{Hayashida1, Hayashida2}.
 Therefore, a split Jacobian carries interesting information.

 In the present paper, we focus on the case of two-dimensional split Jacobians.
-Although our results hold over any algebraically closed field $k$ of characteristic 0, we assume $k = \C$ for simplicity (see \Cref{section: base field} for a discussion of the base field).
 The two-dimensional case is the easiest non-trivial case to study and, as such, it has been studied thoroughly \cite{Kuhn, MR2039100, MR1962943, magaard2012genus, MR3173190, MR3893776, MR4149056, konstantinou2023}.
 Nonetheless, it already presents interesting arithmetic applications.
-For example, two-dimensional split Jacobians appear in several papers on the height conjecture for elliptic curves \cite{MR1085258, MR1363491, Frey}, and in recent articles on the parity conjecture \cite{MR2551757, konstantinou2023}.
-They appear as examples in so many works that it is hard to give a complete account.
+For example, two-dimensional split Jacobians appear in several papers on the height conjecture for elliptic curves \cite{MR1085258, MR1363491, Frey} and in recent articles on the parity conjecture \cite{MR2551757, konstantinou2023}.
+They serve as examples in an extensive body of work.

-Previous work on the topic focuses on establishing a classification of split Jacobians (for example, by computing explicit models for the moduli space for Jacobians that split via maps of a fixed degree) or criteria to determine whether a given elliptic curve appears as a factor of a split Jacobian.
+Previous work on the topic has focused on establishing a classification of split Jacobians (for example, by computing explicit models for the moduli space of Jacobians that split via maps of a fixed degree) or criteria to determine whether a given elliptic curve appears as a factor of a split Jacobian.
 We pursue a different objective, in the spirit of \cite{lombardo2020decomposing}.